Big project in mind?

 - Science topics (fire-science; maritime ecology; carbon and climate.)

-- Planning time: We can put together a custom presentation in as little as 2 weeks if not booked elsewhere.
-If you are selling tickets, we recommend allowing at least 2-3 months to plan & promote the event.
+Custom Topics: We may be able to put together a custom presentation in as little as 2 weeks if not booked elsewhere.
+If you are selling tickets, we recommend allowing at least 2 months to plan & promote the event.
 Longer planning times (and recurring events) boost attendance.

 Consulting and private work-parties allow us to truly focus on your particular situation and goals.
 We can take the project at its own pace, ensuring the best solutions for unusual building shapes, older construction, or a custom design to suit your particular needs.
 We often get more done, more quickly, because the team works together more efficiently and with fewer explanations.